Hadri2103/odoo_server_config_tutorial/README.md

 Then, connect to the Odoo instance.

 ## Install apps
-Install the needed Odoo apps for your usecase
+Install the needed Odoo apps for your usecase.

+If your Odoo instance will have a website, always start with this app first.
+It will install other needed apps.

 ## Mail server setup
 test